 - Secondary candidates must pass the MTEL Communications and Literacy test prior to student teaching.

 Lemberg Children's Center has been recognized as an outstanding early childhood education program in the Boston area.
 After volunteering or doing work study at Lemberg, some students choose to student teach (ED 112e for 35 hours/week) at Lemberg.
-Prerequisites for ED 112e are PSYC 33a, ED 100a, and two approved electives.
-The Education Program strongly recommends that one of those electives be ED 107a, Teaching and Learning Reading.
+Prerequisites for ED 112e are PSYC 33a, ED 100a, ED 107a, and one approved elective.

 Elementary Teacher Education Program